SEN Information Report

 Interventions usually run for half a term or a term.
 A list of interventions we use can be found on the website.
 Interventions are continually evaluated, but are more formally evaluated or assessed half termly.

 What are the arrangements for consulting parents of children at Fallings Park Primary School and involving them in the education of their child?

 All parents of pupils in our school are invited to attend a Parents' Evening each term.
 These are designed to discuss the progress a child is making, the targets they are working on and how parents may be able to help at home.
 If a child is having an intervention, this will also be discussed.
 Parents can also meet with Class Teachers at other times throughout the term and this can be arranged through the school office.

-For parents of SEND Support pupils, Individual Support Plans will also be sent home termly so parents are aware of the support the child is having.
-Parents can arrange an appointment with the class teacher or SENCO to discuss these in more depth.
+For parents of SEND Support pupils, Individual Education Plans will be sent home termly so parents are aware of the support the child is having.
+These will be discussed at parents evening and parents can arrange an appointment with the SEND lead teachers or SENCO to discuss these in more depth.

-Parents of pupils with a Statement or Education, Health and Care Plan are also invited to attend an annual review meeting of the statement, at least once a year.
+Parents of pupils with an Education, Health and Care Plan are invited to attend an annual review meeting at least once a year.

 What are the arrangements for consulting with pupils and involving them in their education?